Norwegian Aqua

 Oceania Vista

 Stepping aboard the Oceania Vista felt less like boarding a cruise ship and more like checking into a chic, floating residential hotel.
-As the debut of the "Allura Class," the ship redefines the "upper premium" category with an airy, organic design that feels closer to a modern seaside villa than a traditional liner.
-With only 1,200 guests, the true luxury here is space, we found no crowds, just polished service and a dining program that genuinely excels, particularly the new wellness-focused Aquamar Kitchen.
-From the apartment-style staterooms to the exclusive views from the Aquamar Spa Terrace, the Vista hits a perfect "sweet spot" between big-ship resources and ultra-luxury refinement.
+As the debut of the Allura Class, the ship brings an airy, organic design to the upper premium category that feels closer to a modern seaside villa than a traditional liner, and with only 1,200 guests, the true luxury on offer is space: no crowds, polished service, and a dining program that genuinely excels, particularly the wellness-focused Aquamar Kitchen.
+From the apartment-style staterooms to the views from the Aquamar Spa Terrace, the Vista makes a convincing case that you do not have to choose between the resources of a big ship and the feeling of a small one.